IBTool Error: The operation couldn’t be completed.

 After this change, you will need to update the storyboard and

 .xib files to use the new top-level image paths.
-Xamarin Studio will automatically update the list of autocompletions for the
+Visual Studio for Mac will automatically update the list of autocompletions for the

 Image property in the iOS Designer.
 In Visual Studio, you'll need to edit the path by hand.
 The iOS Designer will then display this as a missing image, but the project will build and run correctly.